Dictionary domainTrack A

 Methods paper

-A peer-reviewed publication whose primary subject is a research methodology — a new analytic technique, experimental procedure, instrumentation approach, or computational method — described in sufficient detail for independent reuse, sometimes with worked examples.
+A peer-reviewed publication whose primary subject is a research methodology — a new analytic technique, experimental procedure, instrumentation approach, or computational method — described in sufficient detail for independent reuse by other researchers, sometimes with worked examples or benchmarking against existing techniques.
+The method itself, not a specific planned study using it, is the paper's contribution.

 Protocol paper